dannychen0830/dannychen0830.github.io/story.md

 >
 > Flap, flap.
 >
 > It stopped.
-The wind crawled into the room and tickled my calves.
+Wind crawled into the room and tickled my calves.
 I put my head down.
 I held my breath as if it will somehow conceal my existence.
-My door creaked loudly as it slowly shut itself, leaving me in the dark, slightly chilly room, alone, with no escapes.
+My door creaked loudly while it slowly shut itself, leaving me in the dark, slightly chilly room, alone, and with no escapes.
 >
 > The obnoxiously loud crash of the front door breaks the silence like the fireworks celebrating the return of heroic soldiers -- my parents were back.
-I jumped up and sprinted through the door and ran as fast as I could down the four-story building, trying to forget that I wasn't the only one who walked down that flight of stairs that afternoon.
-I safely reached the ground floor and tears bursted out of my tiny eye sockets and my parents comforted me.
+I jumped up and sprinted through the door and ran as fast as I could down the four-story building, trying to forget that I wasn't the only one who walked that flight of stairs that afternoon.
+I safely reached the ground floor and tears bursted out of my tiny eye sockets while my parents comforted me.
 I was not alone.
-The sun peeked at the reunited family and, once again, warmed the earth for the last time of the day.
+The sun peeked at the reunited family and warmed the earth for the last time of the day.
 >
 > I've never heard those footsteps again.